Synixe/Documents/constitution.md

 Managers can resign at any time.
 They can be asked to continue serving their position for a maximum period of 14 days.

 ### 5.3.4 - Removal
-A Manager may be removed from their position by a two thirds vote of the Executive Board during a session if they have failed to complete the responsibilites of their position.
+A Manager may be removed from their position by a two thirds vote of the Executive Board during a session if they have failed to complete the responsibilities of their position.

 ## 5.4 - Moderators